 Common Rush is recommended for the following landscape applications;

 Planting & Growing

-Cattail will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
-It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+Common Rush will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 8 years.

-Cattail is a fine choice for the water garden, but it is also a good selection for planting in outdoor pots and containers.
+Common Rush is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-Note that when grown in outdoor pots and containers, aquatic plants like this one will require a special growing environment that meets their requirement for consistent moisture.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.